-Sasfin Holdings Limited (“the Group” or “Sasfin”) is a bank controlling company that listed on the Johannesburg Stock Exchange in 1987.
-Through its subsidiaries, notably Sasfin Bank Limited, the Group offers a range of comprehensive, modular banking and financial services focused on the needs of the entrepreneur, corporate, institution and high net-worth individual.
+Sasfin Holdings Limited (“the Group” or “Sasfin”) is a bank-controlling company that listed on the JSE in 1987.
+Sasfin and its subsidiaries, notably Sasfin Bank Limited (the Bank), provide a comprehensive range of specialist financial products and services for Business and Wealth clients.
+This range of financial products and services focuses on the needs of entrepreneurs, corporates, institutions, and high-net-worth individuals.

 How we do business